 It’s easy–and sure, totally accurate–to chalk Katherine Webb’s overnight celebrity up to the modern magic of the Internet.
-But pretty Auburn coeds photographed in compelling contexts have been going viral for years.
+But comely Auburn coeds photographed in compelling contexts have been going viral for years.
 And in 1958, Auburn sophomore Betty Hughey, one of the Loveliest of the Plains, did it almost as instantly.

 “The amount of publicity on this picture would have cost Auburn thousands of dollars in advertising,” wrote the Plainsman.
 But it wasn’t just Auburn reaping the benefits of Hughey’s 15 minutes.
 Hughey herself was a bona fide overnight star, if but for a moment.
 She received tons of fan mail and even an invitation to appear at a Robert E. Lee convocation at (for some reason) Hamline University in St. Paul, Minnesota (she didn’t go).

 According to the Plainsman, “the picture has received more recognition in newspapers than the fact that Auburn had the Number One Football Team in the nation.”